 This unassuming place is literally a glass box in the middle of the sidewalk (the kitchen is underneath).
 It’s worth a visit for the saucisse de Montréal – a smoky, pheasant sausage – alone.

-1, Place des FestivalsPlace des Arts
+Place des Arts

 Montréal, QC